KABASINGAarsene/iTABAZA_FOUNDATION/APPOINTMENT_IMPROVEMENTS.md

 ## Conclusion

-These improvements transform the Medistar Hospital Management System into a modern, comprehensive appointment booking platform that provides an excellent user experience for both patients and healthcare providers.
+These improvements transform the iTABAZA Hospital Management System into a modern, comprehensive appointment booking platform that provides an excellent user experience for both patients and healthcare providers.
 The system now supports multiple consultation types, comprehensive patient data collection, secure payment processing, and enhanced administrative capabilities.